-Peer cruelty is also increasing and becoming more violent.
-By some estimates, one in seven American schoolchildren is either a bully or a victim.
-Studies find that 160,000 children skip school every day because they fear being attacked or intimidated by other students.
+Peer cruelty is a problem and appears to be starting earlier.
+Though survey results do vary, by some estimates, one in seven American schoolchildren is either a bully or a victim.
 And the cruel behavior increases with age.
 A recent study prepared for the American Psychological Association showed that 80 percent of middle school students admitted to bullying behavior in the prior 30 days.
 The more we know about bullying, the better we will be able to parent our children.

 So tune in closer to your child.
 Please.
 Repeated bullying causes severe emotional harm and erodes your child’s fragile self-esteem.
 Boys and girls are also bullied differently: girls are more likely to be victims of emotional and verbal bullying while boys are usually bullied by physical harm or threat.
 But whether the bullying was verbal, physical or relational, the long-term effects are equally harmful.
 Both boys and girls reported high levels of emotional distress and loneliness as well as lower self-esteem, loneliness, anxiety and depression.

 Not all aggressive acts is bullying.
 Make sure you understand the definition.

 If your child is bullied it means that peers are intentionally causing her pain.
 Bullying is repeated, conscious act of aggression with negative intent.
 There is also a power imbalance – the bullied child is targeted because they cannot hold their own.

 Make no mistake: those cruel, aggressive habits are learned and should never be tolerated.
 Bullying also varies by ages and genders.
 What follows are the most common types of bullying and what it looks like by different ages and stages.

 The Five Most Common Types of Bullying